alesspanzica/alesspanzica/README.md

 <h1 align="center"> Hi there, I'm Alessia Panzica! 👋<img height="40" src="https://emoji.gg/assets/emoji/7333-parrotdance.gif"></h1>
-<h4 align="center">I'm an aspiring software engineer from Toronto, Canada who's passionate about learning, cryptography, and coding.</h4>
+<h3 align="center">I'm a student at Queen's University and an aspiring software engineer from Toronto who's passionate about learning, cryptography, and coding.</h3>

-- 🌱 I’m currently a dual degree student, pursuing a dual degree in **Applied Mathematics Engineering & Computer Science;** graduating in April 2024 from Queen's University.
+- 🌱 I’m a dual degree student, pursuing **Applied Mathematics Engineering & Computer Science;** graduating in April 2024 from Queen's University.

 - 👔 I'm seeking **full-time employment starting in the Fall of 2024** in software engineering, technology consulting, cybersecurity, and all other related fields.

 - 👯 I've done two past **software engineering internships** at Canada Life (2022) and H&R Block (2021) where I've programmed in Python and SQL, and gained experience in financial risk and fraud, data analytics, building automated software, and administrating Salesforce platforms.

-- 🌎 Placed in the **top 50 worldwide in the Google Solutions Challenge** in 2022 where we developed an app, EcoLink, targeted to encourage recycling and sustainable practices *(see QueensGDSC repository)*.
+- 🌎 Placed in the **top 50 worldwide in the Google Solutions Challenge** in 2022 with a developed app encouraging recycling and sustainable practices *(see QueensGDSC repository)*.

 - 📝 I completed an **undergraduate thesis** designing a Vibration Energy Harvester to harvest ocean wave power using buoys *(see VEH-undergrad-thesis repository)*.

-- 💻 I’m currently developing a couple of **websites** as part of my freelancing *(see pinmystyle.ca and mriyacreations.ca repositories)*.
+- 💻 I’m developing two **websites** as part of my freelancing *(see pinmystyle.ca and mriyacreations.ca repositories)*.

-- ⚡ What I like to do in my spare time: **I love to read, do crosswords, learn about cryptography ... and to code of course**.
+- ⚡ What I like to do in my spare time: **I love to read, do crosswords, learn about cryptography ... and programming of course**!

-- 😄 Pronouns: **she/her**

 <h2 align="center">Get connected with me:</h2>
 <div align="center">